 Social Media Monetization/Curation:

 This is one of the most pressing issues of our generation.
 We've seen how much an impact social media can have on politics, the news, and the polarization of society.
-I've been working on this for the past few years and feel uniquely positioned to tackle an idea in the space.
+I've been working on this for the past couple of years and feel uniquely positioned to tackle an idea in the space.

 You can't manage what you can't measure.
 Wearables have allowed us to track metrics like steps, heart rate, and distance, however, the inside of your body is still a black box.
 Being able to measure your biology is the first step to improving it.
 There are fascinating companies popping up in this space, but it's still very nascent.